-If you don't have internet set up in your new home yet, you can download the uSwitch app.
-Simply search 'uSwitch - compare switch and save' in the App Store or give us a call on 0808 1205 425 and we'll walk you through the comparison and switching process.
+If you don't have internet set up in your new home yet, you can download the uSwitch app here.
+Or simply search 'uSwitch - compare switch and save' in the App Store or give us a call on 0800 6888 557 and we'll walk you through the energy comparison and switching process.

 Our website on mobile or desktop is also easy to navigate.
 Simply enter your new home address’s postcode and supplier name to get started.

 We will ask questions about your energy bill at your new address, but as you've just moved just say "not sure" when prompted and instead answer questions about the size of your home and your lifestyle to help us choose what kind of energy plans would best suit you.